vue-avengers/vue-composable-utils/docs/composable-utils/useDebounceFn.md

 ## :rocket: Features

-`useDebounceFn` fonksiyonu nesne içerisinde iki parametre `{delay: 1000, immediate: true}` özelliklerini içerir ve callback fonksiyon alır.
+The `useDebounceFn` function takes two parameters, first one is an object `{delay: 1000, immediate: true}` and second one is a callback function.

-`delay` --> Milisaniye cinsinden geçikme süresidir.
+`delay` --> The given period of time in milliseconds.

-`immediate` --> Eğer immediate true ise fonksiyon hemen tetiklenir.
+`immediate` --> If the value is `true` the function is triggered at the immediately.

-`fn` --> Debounce zamanından sonra yürütmek istediğimiz callback fonksiyondur.
+`fn` --> The callback function that is executed after the debounce time.

 ## :computer: Example